Cranfield University: Admissions

+Cranfield welcomes around 5,000 postgraduate students from more than 100 countries each year.

-In 2015/16, 49% of Cranfield University's students were from the United Kingdom, 25% from Europe and 26% from the rest of the world.
-Cranfield University's student to staff ratio is 5:1, second among all UK universities.
+Cranfield University's student to academic staff ratio is 5:1, one of the best ratios in all UK universities.

-More than half of Cranfield University's students are over 30 years of age.
+41% of Cranfield University's students are over 30 years of age.

 Partnerships

 Cranfield University has links with business, industry and governments.
 Cranfield University has mutually beneficial relationships with nearly 1,500 organisations around the world including small owner-managed SMEs to large multinational conglomerates; British and international universities, non-government organisations and governments.
 Some of Cranfield's close partnerships include Airbus, Rolls-Royce Group, Grant Thornton, BAE Systems, Boeing, Lockheed Martin, Ford, BP, British Airways, PWC, Jacobs, Metro Bank, L'Oréal, Royal Dutch Shell, Jaguar Land Rover, Oracle Corporation, PepsiCo, Unilever, to name just a few.

 Cranfield University has links with more than 130 universities in the Americas, Asia and Oceania, Europe, Middle East and Africa.
 The university collaborates with the Singapore University of Social Sciences (SUSS) on SUSS's BEng Aerospace Systems.

 The IMRC – Innovative Manufacturing Research Centre at Cranfield University is a project funded by the EPSRC (Engineering and Physical Sciences Research Council) undertaking research that addresses issues identified in the UK government's High Value Manufacturing strategy.